 Step-by-Step Instructions

-- Dice the potatoes and broccoli.
+Step 1.
+Dice the potatoes and broccoli.
+Try to make them a consistent size.

 Best Tips for Success

-- Use Yukon gold baby potatoes (or another similar white or yellow potato) for the creamiest texture.
+- Use Yukon Gold baby potatoes (or another similar white or yellow potato) for the creamiest texture.

 - Trade in cauliflower for broccoli if desired.